 Merino is our new best friend.
 And IOMerino claims to have the softest merino on the market.
-I can’t say I have experienced anything contrary to that claim.
+After owning a variety of brands, I agree.
 Their merino is super soft, high performing, and the layer I find myself choosing over others.

 When I first got these climbing shoes I thought, “Ugh Oh.
 They are far to comfortable to actually perform like I want them too,” And I have been wrong.
 They are comfortable AND have worked well on everything I’ve thrown at them: slab, sandstone, granite crack, etc.

 Quite simply, these are the shoe we have and will continue buying for our kids.
 They come with an adjustable heel which allows you to customize the fit to your child and they are the best priced kid’s climbing shoe on the market.

 These snowboots are rated down to -58 degrees F!
 A buckle around the ankle allows you to tighten if necessary.
 But my favorite part?
 They are still lightweight.
 Much lighter than any other pair of snow boots I’ve tried.